 Her nonchalance hit the mark.
-Brian’s eyes narrowed and the rest of the room lost interest.
-Abby’s eyes had glittered with thinly veiled hostility, but now she visibly relaxed.
-Smiling, she raised her manicured left hand oh so casually, making the pebble-sized diamond on her finger glitter fiercely in the sunlight.
+Brian’s eyes narrowed, and the rest of the room lost interest.
+Abby’s eyes had shone with veiled hostility, but now she relaxed.
+With a smile, she ever-so-casually raised her manicured left hand.
+The pebble-sized diamond on her ring finger glittered fiercely in the sunlight.

 “And such a beautiful ring,” Molly muttered on cue, the words like gravel in her mouth.
-She didn’t need to be an expert on diamonds to see that Brian had bought something worth far more than what the average villager made in a year.
+She didn’t need to be a diamond expert to see that Brian had bought something worth far more than what the average villager earned in a year.
 Her heart constricted as if a merciless hand had squeezed it dry.

 Abby simpered.
 “It was all so fast, but we couldn’t be happier.”
-Her cultured voice had a breathless girlish quality that sat at odds with the razor-sharp light in her slate-blue eyes.
+Her cultured voice had a breathless girlish quality that sat at odds with the razor-sharp light in her blue eyes.

-The desperate need to put miles of distance between herself and this couple suddenly overwhelmed Molly.
+Suddenly, the desperate need to put miles of distance between herself and this couple overwhelmed Molly.
 “I’m glad.
 If you’ll excuse me…?”
 And she moved to step past them.

 But Brian’s quick hand on her arm stalled her.
 “Don’t run off yet, Molly.
 I told Abby you’d help with the wedding plans.
 You and Sophie and the other girls.”

 What?
 No way!
-She snatched her arm back, glaring a warning at him.
-A warning he merely smirked away.
+She snatched her arm back and glared a warning at him.
+A warning he smirked away.

 “Daddy insists we have a church wedding,” Abby said, seemingly oblivious to the tension.
 “Nothing else will do.
 But we don’t want to wait too long, do we darling?”
 She smiled up at Brian.

-A flicker of annoyance shot through Brian’s eyes and Molly stared, but it was gone as quick as it had come and he returned Abby’s smile.
+A flicker of annoyance shot through Brian’s eyes, and Molly stared, but it was gone as quick as it had come, and he returned Abby’s smile.
 “Of course not.
 Uncle Ian can arrange it in a matter of weeks.”
-He raised Abby’s hands to his lips.
+He raised Abby’s hand to his lips.
 “You’ll make a beautiful summer bride.”

 Giggling, Abby turned to Molly.
 “It’s so exciting!
-Daddy wanted somewhere bigger, of course, but I can’t wait to get married in an old church with bells ringing and apple trees outside.”
+Daddy wanted somewhere bigger, but I can’t wait to get married in an old church with bells ringing and apple trees outside.”
 Her expression shifted to winsome pleading.
-“Oh do say you’ll help with the planning.
+“Oh, say you’ll help with the planning.
 It would be just fabulous if you did.”

 Molly gritted her teeth.
-Either the woman was a total airhead, or she was gleefully rubbing Molly’s face in the ruins of a failed relationship.
+Either the woman was a total airhead, or she was gleefully rubbing Molly’s face in the ruins of a failed love.
 A love that, in Molly’s dreams, had got as far as Appleby’s church altar to promise her life like her mother and grandmother before her.
-In despair, she glanced at Brian, letting the pleading reminder of all he’d ever promised her fill that look, but his expression was unyielding, impassive.
+In despair, she looked at Brian, letting the pleading reminder of all he’d ever promised her fill that look.
+But his expression was unyielding, impassive.
 Her shoulders slumped in defeat.
 It was as if he was gone from her forever.

-On a steadying breath, she straightened.
+Then on a steadying breath, she straightened.
 So be it.
-But she wouldn’t allow them to add insult to injury.
+But she wouldn’t let them add insult to injury.
 She turned to Abby with all her dignity.
 “You’ll find plenty of other people to help you.
 Appleby’s a close-knit kind of place.”

-Brian’s expression showed he hadn’t missed the emphasis on the word ‘little’.
+Brian’s expression twisted.
+He hadn’t missed the emphasis on the word ‘little’.
 “You’ll love Appleby, darling.
 I’ll take you on a tour tomorrow.”

 Abby’s expression cooled.